TutorialsByNick/tutorialsbynick.github.io/_posts/2016-05-25-how-to-install-ubuntu-in-a-virtual-machine-on-windows.md

 # Downloading Ubuntu

-Go to [Download Ubuntu Desktop] and click the download button on the right to download the desktop version of Ubuntu (There are other versions to accommodate use cases like servers and phones).
+Go to [Download Ubuntu Desktop] and click the `Download` button on the right to download the desktop version of Ubuntu (There are other versions to accommodate use cases like servers and phones).

 ![Ubuntu Download Page]